valdinijan/2020_gap8/README.md

     - 1 x 4kB buffer to store cluster algorithm output

 * Operation (without storing image in RAM):
-  - assuming clusters are able to process the feed in real time

   - FC:
     - FC (by blocking read) asks camera driver for next 32kB image segment; segment appears in L2
     - FC copies 32kB segment to cluster L1